 There's A Place For Us...

-With a silver screen remake helmed by Steven Spielberg rumoured to be on the horizon in the coming years, it's safe to say that West Side Story has secured an enduring place in the hearts of many.
-Composed by classical icon Leonard Bernstein with lyrics by musical theater legend Stephen Sondheim, the musical first debuted on Broadway in 1957 to rave reviews, a critical success that only grew over the decades with each revival, tour and adaptation.
+Composed by classical icon Leonard Bernstein with lyrics by musical theater legend Stephen Sondheim, the musical first debuted on Broadway in 1957 to rave reviews, a critical success that only grew over the decades with each revival, tour, and adaptation.

-Bernstein's memorable score is an eclectic fusion of nimble, jazzy riffs, romantic lyricism, bold humour and operatic tragedy, tied up in the lyricism and rhythm of the language of the streets.
+Bernstein's memorable score is an eclectic fusion of nimble, jazzy riffs, romantic lyricism, bold humor and operatic tragedy, tied up in the lyricism and rhythm of the language of the streets.
 Added to the winning formula of Sondheim and Bernstein's genius is the kinetic mastery of Jerome Robbins, whose glorious choreography employs balletic explosions and snapping fingers to create tension between the rival gangs.
-A coproduction between Lyric Opera Of Chicago, Houston Grand Opera and Glimmerglass Festival, the modern masterpiece enjoys a brand new premiere as part of the Lyric's 2018/19 season.
+A co-production between Lyric Opera Of Chicago, Houston Grand Opera and Glimmerglass Festival, the modern masterpiece enjoys a returns to the Civic Opera House for 2023, following it's highly acclaimed 2019 debut.

 What is West Side Story About?